AmrBedir/BloggerJS-v0.3.1-Delete-Date-and-Time-AmrBedir/README.md

 # BloggerJS v0.3.1 Delete Date & Time from URL

-Remove Date From Blogger Post URL: Want to Create your Blogger Post URL like WordPress Posts URL.?
+Remove Date From Blogger Post URL: Want to Create your Blogger Post URL like WordPress Posts URL?

-If yes, then you are at the Right Place.
+If yes, then you are at the Right Place!

-Today, In this Post, I will share a step by step guide of How to Remove Date from Blogger Post URL.
+In this Repo, I will share a step-by-step guide of How to Remove a Date from a Blogger Post URL.

-So, Be with me till the last, to know more in detail.
+So, Be with me till the end, to know more in detail.

-Whenever we create a post on blogger,
-That will contain the published date of that Post.
+Whenever we create a post on Blogger, That will contain the published date of that Post.

 Below is the screenshot of the default blogger post URL.

 But, when you write a post on WordPress, its URL is completely different, here the date and .html will not come in the post URL.

 WordPress post URL looks professional as compared to the blogger default Post URL.

-That’s why I recommend you all, if, you have just started a blog on Blogger, Use this technique to Remove date from blogger post URL.
+That’s why I recommend you all, if, you have just started a blog on Blogger, Use this technique to Remove the date from the blogger post URL.

 This will make your Blogger Blog professional like WordPress.

-Permalink of Blogger is Auto-generated and you can also do it manually, But in both the case, the date will be there.
+The Permalink of Blogger is Auto-generated and you can also do it manually, But in both cases, the date will be there.

 But, with this method, you can remove the date from the blogger’s every post, and even in a future post, the date will not be there.

 # Benefits Of Removing Date Form Blogger Post URL